 Denmark is just under a 5-hour drive from Perth, along Albany Highway and National Route 1 (South Coast Highway).

 TransWA runs buses to Albany that stop in Denmark.
 However, it’s hard to get around this region without a car.

 This Perth to Albany road trip, stopping in Denmark, takes you through the spectacular Margaret River region which should be on every traveller’s bucket list.
 Stop at the very best places Australia’s South West has to offer.

 The hottest months are from January to March, where the average highs are 24/25 degrees.

 The coldest months are from June to September.
 During this time, the temperature will be around 16/17, with a minimum of 7.

-Most rain falls between May and August, with January and February being the driest months.
+The most rain falls between May and August, with January and February being the driest months.